RealProHenis/YouTube-Sub-Age-Chat-Command/README.md

     - Click the "Credentials" tab on the sidebar (under APIs & Services)
     - Click "Create Credentials" at the top, then click "API key"
     - Once your API Key is created, copy it and enter it into the YouTube API Key field of the YouTube Sub Age script settings in Streamlabs Chatbot
+7. Choose a time format to display the user's subscription date/time
+    - If you want to use a different time format, submit an issue on this GitHub and I'll update when I can
-7. You're all set!
+8. You're all set!
 Make sure the command is enabled